 3) Who are your jokes for?

-In this book, my jokes were for the Generation X. In 2019, I received news that children as young as 10 years old enjoy the play of words written in this book.
-A little lady among the children said that the author is a genius.
+Originally they were for the Generation X. A year later, I received news that children as young as 10 years old enjoy the play of words written in this book.
+FEEDBACK: A little lady among the children said that the author is a genius.

 4) Why is this joke book unique?

-It is unique because it is a joke book built by writing one riddle a day for 365 days, and this commitment was based on following a new year's resolution of 2017.
+That's because it's a joke book built by writing one riddle a day for 365 days; this commitment followed a New Year's resolution of 2017.

 5) Why did you accept the challenge to write one riddle a day for 365 days?

-I accepted to write this because I wanted a challenge.
-In the past, the jokes I told were borrowed from different sources.
+I accepted this because I wanted it.
+In the past, I picked up jokes from different sources.
 I felt it was about time to rely on my creative mind to write original riddles.

 6) Did you build your joke book around a genre?

 Yes I did.